-Coleen Rooney finally reveals what she thought about Rebecca Vardy texts
+Coleen Rooney finally reveals what she thought about ‘evil’ Rebecca Vardy texts

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Coleen Rooney finally reveals what she thought about Rebecca Vardy texts from Wagatha Christie trial
+Coleen Rooney finally reveals what she thought about ‘evil’ Rebecca Vardy texts from Wagatha Christie trial

 ‘They were just another level,’ Rooney recalls